 The filtration process is the essential process within any air purifier system.
 Depending on what filters they have and of which quality, the final result will be approvable or not.

 As I expected, each purifier has a very good filtration system integrated, consisting of three levels of filtration.
 In the first and the third place, each air purifier has a pre/primary and an activated carbon filter, respectively.
-The situation changes for the second filtration stage, where Philips Series 800 has a NanoProtect HEPA filter, while Xiaomi 4 Compact has a High-Efficiency filter (equivalent to a True HEPA filter).
+The situation changes for the second filtration stage, where the Philips Series 800 has a NanoProtect HEPA filter, while the Xiaomi 4 Compact has a High-Efficiency filter (equivalent to a True HEPA filter).
 Let us take a closer look.

 The first level, as I said, belongs to the primary line of defense.
 This means that in the case of Philips, as well as the Xiaomi air purifier, this filtration level is used to trap a variety of larger dust particles, hair, pet hair, pollen, dust, etc. Since this filter is meant to protect the next one in line, you should pay attention and keep it clean with occasional dusting or gentle vacuuming.